-MAGIC is Mississippi State Government's Enterprise Resource Planning (ERP) solution.
-MAGIC is the statewide accounting and procurement system of record, encompassing Finance (accounting, budgeting, grants management), Logistics (procurement, fleet management, inventory management), and Data Warehouse functionality.
+MAGIC is Mississippi State Government's Enterprise Resource Planning solution.
+Mississippi's Accountability System for Government Information and Collaboration is the statewide accounting and procurement system of record, encompassing Finance (accounting, budgeting, grants management), Logistics (procurement, fleet management, inventory management), and Data Warehouse functionality.

-5.2.4 FEMA Grants Portal
+5.2.4 Federal Emergency Management Agency Grants Portal

-The FEMA Grants Portal is a FEMA Public Assistance Program component that provides a mechanism to state, tribal, territorial, and local governments and certain private non-profits to request supplemental, post-disaster grants.
+The Federal Emergency Management Agency's Grants Portal is a Public Assistance Program component that provides state, tribal, territorial, and local governments and certain private non-profits a platform to request supplemental, post-disaster grants.
 The program is designed so that communities can quickly respond to and recover from major disasters or emergencies.
 The Grants Portal is used by MEMA and local stakeholders to submit and track data and ensure compliance and accountability to federal grant requirements.

-5.2.5 Homeland Security Exercise Evaluation Program (HSEEP)
+5.2.5 Homeland Security Exercise Evaluation Program

 Exercises are a key component of national preparedness - they provide the whole community with the opportunity to shape planning, assess and validate capabilities, and address areas for improvement.
-HSEEP provides a set of guiding principles for exercise and evaluation programs and a common approach to exercise program management, design and development, conduct, evaluation, and improvement planning.

-Through the use of HSEEP, the whole community can develop, execute, and evaluate exercises that address the preparedness priorities.
+The Homeland Security Exercise Evaluation Program provides guiding principles for exercise and evaluation programs and a common approach to exercise program management, design and development, conduct, evaluation, and improvement planning.
+Through the use of the Homeland Security Exercise Evaluation Program, the whole community can develop, execute, and evaluate exercises that address the preparedness priorities.
 These priorities are informed by risk and capability assessments, findings, corrective actions from previous events, and external requirements.
 These priorities guide the overall direction of an exercise program and the design and development of individual exercises.